huntdatacenter/docs/docs/do-science/tools/technical/x2go.md

 Once installed, open the X2Go client and click **`New session`** and enter a _Session name_ that you will use to identify this connection later, e.g. _demolab - rstudio_

 ::: warning NOTE
 The configuration below will work on **`home`** machines.
-This configuration will -not- work on unmanaged On-demand and BLUE machines.
+This configuration will -not- work on unmanaged On-demand and Spot machines.
 :::

 #### 2.1 Create session